imfelix/imfelix.github.io/README.md

 - [x] Usability check with 3 person
 - [ ] Articles
   - [x] Full Story Behind The Design Disruptors Brisbane Premier
+  - [x] CSSConfAU - Talk by Ally Long
+  - [x] CSSConfAU - Talk by Ally Palanzi
   - [ ] Provide The Best Solution To The Client
 - [x] Publish first article post
 - [x] Add projects functionality
 - [ ] Add About page
 - [ ] Projects
-  - [x] Making Of My Portfolio
+  - [x] Making Of My Portfolio (Personal)
-  - [ ] Add project Gift Investor from BOQ Hackathon
+  - [ ] Add project Gift Investor from BOQ Hackathon (Hackathon)
-  - [ ] Add project Project Naya from GovHack 2015
+  - [ ] Add project from NE (Commercial)
-  - [ ] Add Project Graffiti Floor from UQ Design Project
 - [x] Update summary card image for Twitter and Facebook
-- [ ] Double check links shared on Twitter and Facebook
+- [x] Double check links shared on Twitter and Facebook
-  - [ ] Check for summary card image and summary *currently in-progress*
+  - [x] Check for summary card image and summary *currently in-progress*
-- [ ] Workout how to customise metadata for articles and projects post
+- [x] Workout how to customise metadata for articles and projects post
 - [x] Celebrate and dance :tada:

 ## How-to markdown with `redcarpet` syntax: